Eurasian lynx reintroduction in Great Britain: Scotland

 Lynx reintroduction into the Scottish Highlands has been proposed since 2008, and a study by Lynx Trust UK and the University of Lancaster found that the Scottish countryside would be able to support a population of up to 250 animals.
 In 2020, Lynx Trust UK began a consultation into releasing lynx into the Queen Elizabeth Forest Park north of Glasgow.

+In January 2025, two lynx were illegally released near Kingussie, roaming for several hours before capture overnight by the Royal Zoological Society of Scotland.
+The release was condemned by the charity as "highly irresponsible" and their survival in the wild was viewed as "very unlikely".
+Two further lynx - believed to be from the same family group - were later spotted in the area and then subsequently captured.
+It was reported that the animals appeared to want to be rescued and were "looking for their food on a plate".
+One of the lynx later died after being captured.

 Support

 The proposals have met opposition from sheep farmers, citing threats the lynx would pose to their flocks; despite research indicating that because lynx also predate on foxes, the number of lambs killed would reduce.

 Tony Juniper, chairman of Natural England, voiced his support for the "inspiring" proposal in 2020, stating that it could help to cut deer numbers.
 Scottish rewilding charity Trees for Life supports lynx reintroduction, claiming it would "restore ecological processes that have been missing for centuries, and provide a free and efficient deer management service".